-A trial of prototype or development automated driving systems on public roads for the purpose of testing and assuring the safe operation of the system.
+A trial of prototype or development automated driving systems (either a prototype, development or commercially deployed in another jurisdiction) on public roads and roadrelated areas, for the purpose of testing and assuring the safe operation of the system.

 What is a trialling organisation?